francis2/api/csharp/services-api/docs/AccountingApi.md

-Returns all entities of Account type related to User type
+Retrieves all entities of Account type related to User entity

 ### Example
 ```csharp